SciML/DiffEqDocs.jl/docs/src/man/overview.md

 in the parabolic cylinder of the unit square, i.e. ``[0,1]^2 \times [0,T]``, then one has to discretize this.
 Tools within the package will generate meshes from general characteristics.
-For example, most tools require only specifying the general shape, Δx, Δt, and T and will generate the mesh.
+For example, most tools require only specifying the general shape, dx, dt, and T and will generate the mesh.

 One then passes the mesh and the problem to the solver interface.
 The solver then solves the differential equation using the some numerical methods (which can be